pulpgrinder/sic-transit/documentation.md

 Most of these are self-explanatory.
 The difference between `panelSelector` and `selectedPanel` is that the first is the selector provided by the user and the second is the HTML element that was actually selected using that selector.

 #### `showPanel(selector)`
-Move the `div` with the given selector to the top of the stack and display it.
+Move the `div` with the given selector to the top of the stack and display it immediately.
 If the `div` is not already a panel, it will be removed from its current location in the DOM, added to the panel container, and added to the panel stack.
 The CSS classes required to make it function as a panel will be added automatically, if necessary.
 Most reasonable pre-existing `div` classes (other than those that specify hard-coded positions) should work.
 Please open an issue if you have problems here.
+See the examples in the section on Selectors, below.

 #### `stackDump()`
 Prints the current state of the panel stack to the console.
 This is handy if you are debugging a new transition.